needle-mirror/com.unity.entities/Documentation~/upgrade-guide.md

-# Upgrading from Entities 0.17 to Entities 0.50
+# Upgrading from Entities 0.17 to Entities 0.51

-To upgrade to Entities 0.50 you'll need to do the following:
+To upgrade to Entities 0.51 from 0.17 you'll need to do the following:

 **Entities**